open-ephys/onix-docs/source/Hardware Guide/Datasheets/ds90ub9x-raw.rst

       - On Reset
       - 0
       - None
-      - The LSB determines if HSYNC and VSYNC are included in the data word along with parallel port state
+      - The LSB determines if HSYNC and VSYNC bits are included in the data word along with parallel port state.
+If included, bit 13 is HSYNC and bit 14 is VSYNC.

           * 0x0: not included
           * 0x1: included

     * - 0x8006
+      - SYNCBITS
+      - R/W
+      - On Reset
+      - 0
+      - None
+      - If enabled, mark bit 15 of all data words in a frame after a choosen sync edge.
+Note that words in a frame still respect TRIGGER and GATE properties.
+Therefore this property provides a means to mark the first frame in a multi-frame sample (e.g. the first row in a camera image).

+          * Bit 0: not included
+          * Bit 1: '0' = HSYNC, '1' = VSYNC
+          * Bit 2: '0' = Rising edge, '1' = Falling edge

+    * - 0x8007
       - GPIO_DIR
       - R/W
       - On Reset